NUMde/compass-num-conformance-checker/docs/README.md

 This will start the application under the base URL `http://localhost:8080/fhir`.

+**NOTE:** Start-up will take a few minutes as various FHIR artifacts must be installed and loaded into the database.
+If the server also loads one or more large terminologies like SNOMED CT or LOINC (see below for details), the start-up and load process will take significantly longer.
+Running the server with H2 will require several GB of free memory.

+### Running tests

 The tests can be run using the following command (in the root directory)

 ```shell